User100677/COMP2042_CW_hcyys1/README.md

 *Reason of changing these variable to private variable so that other class can't change their value accidentally or intentionally.

 ii) Player Class:
 - I changed "BORDER_COLOR" and "INNER_COLOR" variable to private variable.
  *Reason of changing these variable to private variable so that other class can't change their value accidentally or intentionally.

-ii) Brick Class:
+iii) Brick Class:
 -I changed the "brickFace" variable to protected and added get method for it.
 *Reason of changing it to protected is beacause other class from other packages can't change it values accidentally or intentionally.

+iv)CementBrick Class, SteelBrick Class and GoldBrick Class:
+-I changed "DEF_CRACK_DEPTH" variable and "DEF_STEPS" variable from public to private.
+*Reason of changing these variable to private variable so that other class can't change their value accidentally or intentionally.

 6)Extracted Class:
 i)Brick Class:
--I extracted "Crack" class in "Brick" class to it own class.
+-I extracted "Crack" class in "Brick" class to its own class.
 *Reason of extracting the inner class is to make the "Brick" easy to read and cleaner.